BLIND CONTOUR DRAWING

 http://www.goshen.edu/art/ed/talent.html#gesture

 All rights reserved. © Marvin Bartel.
-2008.
+2008, updated in October, 2011.
 Permission is required to copy or publish any parts of this page.
 Mention the URL or the title of this page in your correspondence.
+Quotations or other references to this page must include a link to this page.

 Contact the author